 Projects will be selected based on their artistic merit, ability to engage an audience, and potential for success in the marketplace.
 Projects that are selected may have up to two representatives participate in Only in New York.

-If selected for Only in New York, each participant will need to purchase a DOC NYC PRO badge, which will be offered at a significantly reduced rate, and provides entry to all DOC NYC PRO events for the entire festival of November 7-14, a robust program of daily panels and workshops, as well as networking events.
+If selected for Only in New York, each participant will need to purchase a DOC NYC PRO badge, which will be offered at a significantly reduced rate, and provides entry to all DOC NYC PRO events, a robust program of daily panels and workshops, as well as networking events from November 7 – 14.

 Additionally, projects chosen for Only in New York automatically will be considered for potential participation in Pitch Perfect, a pitching event that provides a nurturing environment for filmmakers to present works-in-progress to influential industry figures.